Homology spheres bounding acyclic smooth manifolds and symplectic fillings: Stein fillings

 We start with the set-up.
 Honda \cite{Honda:classification1} and Giroux \cite{Giroux:classification} have classified tight contact structures on lens spaces.
 We review the statement of Honda in terms of the Farey tessellation.
 We use notation and terminology that is now standard, but see see \cite{Honda:classification1} for details.
 Consider a minimal path in the Farey graph that starts at $-p/q$ and moves counterclockwise to $0$.
 To each edge in this path, except for the first and last edge, assign a sign.
 Each such assignment gives a tight contact structure on $L(p,q)$ and each tight contact structures comes from such an assignment.
 If one assigns only $+$'s or only $-$'s to the edges then the contact structure is universally tight, and these two contact structures have the same underlying plane field, but with opposite orientations.
 We call this plane field (with either orientation) the the universally tight structure $\xi_{std}$ on $L(p,q)$.
 All the other contact structures are virtually overtwisted, that is they are tight structures on $L(p,q)$ but become overtwisted when pulled to some finite cover.
 The fact that at some point in the path describing a virtually overtwisted contact structure the sign must change is exactly the same as saying a Heegaard torus for $L(p,q)$ satisfies Menke's mixed torus condition.

 \begin{theorem}[Menke] Let $(Y, \xi)$ denote closed, co-oriented contact $3$--manifold and let $(W, \omega)$ be its strong (resp. exact) symplectic filling.
-If $(Y,\xi)$ contains a mixed torus $T$, then there exists a (possibly diconnected) symplectic manifold $(W', \omega')$ such that:
+If $(Y,\xi)$ contains a mixed torus $T$, then there exists a (possibly disconnected) symplectic manifold $(W', \omega')$ such that:

 \begin{itemize} \item $(W', \omega')$ is a strong (rep. exact) symplectic filling of its boundary $(Y',\xi')$. \item $\partial W'$ is obtained from $\partial W$ by cutting along $T$ and gluing in two solid tori. \item $W$ can be recovered from $W'$ by symplectic round $1$--handle attachment.